Armstrong joins disgraced sprint duo in hall of infamy

 Charlie Francis concluded it was impossible for any athlete to compete at the elite level without drugs.

-Consequently, in September 1981, he placed Jamaican-born sprinter Johnson on a steroid regime he calculated would add one percent to his performance over 100 meters.
+Consequently, in September 1981, he placed Jamaican-born sprinter Johnson on a steroid regime he calculated would add one percent to his performance over 100 metres.

 The results were a world record at the 1987 world championships and another at the Seoul Olympics in the following year.